-Hiring the right person or company to build your website is a challenging decision that startups/businesses must make.
+Hiring the right person or web design agency to build your website is a challenging decision that startups/businesses must make.
 One that can either lead to online success or total failure.

 It’s important for companies do the their research, ask the right questions and review a web developer or companies portfolio before deciding to hire them.